-This publication was originally developed in 2019 by an RCN Womans Health Forum project team.
-It was reviewed and updated in 2022 by Dr. Wendy Norton, FRCN and member of the Women's Health Forum, and Katharine Christopher, RCN Women's Health Forum Committee member.
+This publication was originally developed in 2019 by an RCN Womens Health Forum project team.
+It was reviewed and updated in 2025 by Dr Wendy Norton RCN Fellow, Esther Kuria, Women's Health Forum Committee member and Clare Cook, Patient Blood Management Practitioner.